aguoietf/merged-ietf-ccamp-wdm-tunnel-yang/draft-bgk-ccamp-merged-wdm-tunnel.md

       connectivity matrix between interfaces.

-   -  Then, we also define the links 1 to 5 that interconnect nodes, indicating which flexi-grid labels are available.
+   -  Then, we also define the links 1 to 5 that interconnect nodes, indicating which WSON or flexi-grid labels are available.

    -  Other information, such as the slot frequency and granularity are also provided.

    After the nodes, links and transponders have been defined using
-   {{!I-D.ietf-ccamp-flexigrid-yang}} we can
+   {{!I-D.ietf-ccamp-flexigrid-yang}} and {{!RFC9094}} we can
-   configure the tunnel from the information we have stored in the flexi-grid topology, by querying which elements are available, and planning the resources that have to be provided on each situation.
+   configure the tunnel from the information we have stored in the flexi-grid topology, by querying which elements are available, and planning the resources that have to be provided on each situation, taking into account the global and path-specific WDM tunnel constraints.
    Note that every element in the flexi-grid topology has a reference, and this is the way in which they are called in the tunnel.